PresearchOfficial/presearch-browser-core/CONTRIBUTING.md

   - [Triage help](#triage-help)

 ## How can you contribute?
-Brave welcomes contributions of all kinds!
+Presearch welcomes contributions of all kinds!
 You can make a huge impact without writing a single line of code

 ### Help triage issues
 One of the easiest ways to help is to [look through our issues tab](https://github.com/brave/brave-browser/issues)